 To develop tools and/or techniques and a demonstrator that can help individuals to spin a coherent story while visiting a diverse sequence of places and things at a tourist destination, so as to make their visit as understandable and memorable as possible.

-The deadline for the first Challenge was 31 January 2012.
+The deadline for the Navigation Challenge was 31 January 2012.
 This was the final deadline in Year 1 of the Smart Tourism programme.
 We will definitely fund one challenge fellowship for the best proposal addressing one or other of the two challenges; funding and quality permitting, we may be able to fund another proposal from this call, later.
 Each fellowship will be to a value of £38k, and thus cover approximately six months of a Grade 7 researcher's time at 80% FEC.
 Researchers must be academic researchers located in a SICSA department.
-The required format for proposals is at the bottom of this page - the page count should be around 4-5 pages of A4.
+The required format for proposals is at the bottom of this page - the page count for full proposals should be around 4-5 pages of A4.

 Proposals should be mailed to email@example.com.
 Each proposal should be around 4 pages of A4, clearly covering the following points.
 The aim is to keep this process lightweight: we aren't a UK Research Council, each project is not huge - but we do want the best of the bunch, so the proposal should be an opportunity to shine.
 Calls are open to the SICSA community, but every proposal should have at least one of the Smart Tourism programme's PIs as a named co-participant.